bradbell/at_cascade/readme.rst

 **Table**      **Information**
-log            warnings and error messages predict        results corresponding to fit_node and avgint table fixed_trace    optimizer trace for optimizing the fixed effects sample         Posterior samples of the fixed and random effects predict        Avgint results corresponding sample table and this fit_node
+log            warnings and error messages predict        results corresponding to fit_node and avgint table trace_fixed    optimizer trace for optimizing the fixed effects sample         Posterior samples of the fixed and random effects predict        Avgint results corresponding sample table and this fit_node
 ===========    ============================================================